-Before Hauling
+Before Storing

-- Pump out the head.
+Pump out the head.
 Flush the holding tank using clean soap, water and a deodorizer.
-Pump out the cleaning solution. - Fuel tank(s) should be left nearly full.
-In winter storing with a full tank, a fuel winterizer is recommended to reduce fuel deterioration.
+Pump out the cleaning solution.

+The fuel tank should be left nearly full.
+In winter storing, with a full tank, a fuel winterizer is recommended to reduce fuel deterioration.
 For more recommendations for your specific area, check with your local Pursuit dealer.
-Operate the boat for 15 minutes to allow the treated fuel to reach the engine. - Drain the water from the freshwater system. - Consult the engine owner's manual for detailed information on preparing the engine for storage.
+Operate the boat for 15 minutes to allow the treated fuel to reach the engine.

+Consult the engine owner's manual for detailed information on preparing the engine for storage.